-This guide provides a step-by-step process for finalizing your CP210x or Silicon Labs USB MCU product.
+This guide provides a step-by-step process for finalizing your CP210x or USB microcontroller (MCU) product.

-The Product String is a text string used to describe the product.
-This string will be displayed in Device Manager whenever the USB product is connected to the PC.
+- The Product String is a text string used to describe the product.
+This string will be displayed in the Device Manager whenever the USB product is connected to the PC.

 Request a custom Vendor ID (Optional)